tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/monitor-memory-vm.md

 ## Overview

-In any computational environment, monitoring and managing memory allocation is crucial.
+In any local or virtual machine, monitoring and managing memory allocation is crucial.
 Regardless of how advanced or powerful your machine might be, there are always potential bottlenecks, especially when working with memory-intensive tasks.

 In this guide, we delve deep into:

-- **Memory Monitoring Tools:** Equip yourself with tools like `htop` and `nvtop` to keep an eye on your system's performance in real-time.
+- **Memory monitoring tools:** Learn commands like `htop` and `nvtop` to keep an eye on your system's performance in real-time.

-- **Strategies for Handling Memory Issues:** Learn hands-on strategies, from batching to efficient algorithm choices, to avert memory-related setbacks.
-We'll also touch upon a real-case example using the BERT model in PyTorch to exemplify how memory can be optimized in machine learning scenarios.
+- **Strategies for handling memory issues:** Learn hands-on strategies to avert memory-related setbacks.
+We'll also touch upon an example using the BERT model in PyTorch to exemplify how memory can be optimized in machine learning scenarios.

 {{% tip %}}
 **Linux for Virtual Machines**

 The commands `htop` and `nvtop` are designed for Linux-based environments (such as Ubuntu or Debian) given their widespread use in virtual machine contexts due to their open-source nature, robust security, and versatility.

-If you wonder how to set-up a Virtual Machine with a Linux system, go through our [building block!](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/config-vm-gcp/)
+If you wonder how to set-up a Virtual Machine with a Linux system, go through our [building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/config-vm-gcp/)!

 {{% /tip %}}